December 31, 2025

 Cold email copywriting works when you trigger the right psychological responses.
 We've tested this across thousands of campaigns, and these four triggers consistently drive replies:

-Vague emails get vague responses (or none).
+Personalization isn't a nice-to-have.
+Backlinko's analysis of 12 million outreach emails found that messages with personalized body copy get 32.7% more replies than generic ones (source).
+Vague emails get vague responses, or none at all.
 "I can help you grow" means nothing.
 "I noticed your SDR team grew from 5 to 12 in Q3" shows you did homework.
-Specificity builds credibility instantly. - Low-friction CTA.
+Specificity builds credibility instantly.

 Asking for a 30-minute call in your first email?
 That's a big ask.
 Asking if they're open to a quick chat?
 Much easier to say yes to.